TestingExcellence/mundana-theme-jekyll/_posts/2016-09-07-12-qualities-good-agile-leader.md

 author: Amir
 categories: [ software testing ]
 tags: [ testing fundamentals ]
-image: assets/images/coming-soon.jpg
+image: assets/images/agile-leader.jpg
 ---

 How do you spot a good Agile leader?

 Agile development methodology has been around for a number of years now and has become the norm for many tech companies.
 But why is it that some organisations really succeed in Agile, while others struggle?
-Even worse is when some teams think they are Agile because they practice agile concepts like **[daily stand-ups](http://www.testingexcellence.com/what-is-daily-stand-up-in-scrum/)** and retrospectives, but in reality are far from being Agile.
+Even worse is when some teams think they are Agile because they practice agile concepts like [daily stand-ups](/what-is-daily-stand-up-in-scrum/) and retrospectives, but in reality are far from being Agile.

 I believe the difference is all about the leaders, be it the ScrumMaster, Delivery Manager or the CTO who have the authority to lay the foundations of an Agile working culture in the organisation and in this post we look at 12 qualities of a good Agile leader.